 Dickinson is a licensed pilot and has a record label called Air Raid Records, which is his nickname.

 Dickinson earned the nickname "The air-raid siren" for his distinctive vocals.

 Brett - Edmonton, Canada, for all above

-In 1995, Dickinson released the solo album Accident of Birth and followed them up with 2 more, Tattooed Millionaire and Chemical Wedding.
+In 1995, Dickinson released the solo album Accident of Birth and followed them up with two more, Tattooed Millionaire and Chemical Wedding.
 They were full of Biblical references - "Jerusalem," "Book of Thel" etc.

 Nicko McBrain's birth name was Michael Henry McBrain.
 As a child, he carried around his favorite teddy, Nicholas the Bear, around everywhere, so his family jokingly nicknamed him "Nicky."
 When he got older, he changed it to "Nicko" to sound cooler.